NLP/Grammatica/README.md

 ```
 -Add a new Def S-> IP NP NP to allow sentences like Is he a person?
 -Add cases for this new type of question in Subj, DO, and IDO
+-Add a case for when the the questions asks for MV: What does he do, What is he doing, (ie forms of do replace the MV)

 -Find a general way to calculate the subject, verb, object of the syntax tree and sentence